amitman7/Extended-System-Programming-Laboratory-projects/Lab 6/README.md

 ### Task 1d: Save Into File

 Write the function for the "Save Into File" option, which works as follows:

 This option replaces length units (each of size determined by the current unit size) at target-location of file_name with bytes from the hexeditplus memory starting at virtual address source-address.
 Note that the filename is the last file name set by option 1 "Set File Name".

-When the user chooses option 6, the program should query the user for: source-address (source virtual memory address, in hexadecimal), source-address can be set to 0, in which case, the source address is start of mem_buf, in any other case, use source-address as an address in (virtual) memory. target-location (target file offset, in hexadecimal), length (number of units, in decimal).
+When the user chooses option 6, the program should query the user for:

+source-address (source virtual memory address, in hexadecimal), source-address can be set to 0, in which case, the source address is start of mem_buf, in any other case, use source-address as an address in (virtual) memory. target-location (target file offset, in hexadecimal), length (number of units, in decimal).

 Implement the checks that the file can be opened (for writing and NOT truncating), and print appropriate debug messages in debug mode as in the previous task.
 Close the file after writing.

-For example, after the file name was set to "abc" and unit size to 1 bytes, choosing option "6-Save Into File" using source-address 960c170, target-location 33 and length 4, the program should write length = 4 bytes from (virtual) memory, starting at address 0x960c170 to the file abc, starting from offset 0x33 (overwriting what was originally there).
+**For example**, after the file name was set to "abc" and unit size to 1 bytes, choosing option "6-Save Into File" using source-address 960c170, target-location 33 and length 4, the program should write length = 4 bytes from (virtual) memory, starting at address 0x960c170 to the file abc, starting from offset 0x33 (overwriting what was originally there).
 It should look as follows:

 	6
 	Please enter <source-address> <target-location> <length>
 	960c170 33 4

 Note again that the target file is the one specified using option 1 in the menu.

 Also observe that after you execute this option, only length units of the file file_name should be changed.